elastic/kibana/rfcs/text/0016_buildkite.md

 #### Surfaces information intuitively

 - Developers should be able to easily understand what happened during their builds, and find information related to failures.
-- Uer interfaces should be functional and easy to use.
+- User interfaces should be functional and easy to use.
 - Overview and details about failures and execution time are particularly important.

 #### Pipelines